-It is a fact that too few young people are taking up trade opportunities which is leaving a gap in the electrical contracting world.
-For every computer job there are seven so-called “blue collar” jobs, or more, keeping that system a float.
-MIKE ROWE from the Discovery channel show “Dirty Jobs” speaks on TED talk about his lessons learned.
+It is a fact that too few young people are taking up trade opportunities, leaving a gap in the electrical contracting world.
+Are your kids missing a high-paying opportunity?

-Here is the 2008 TED talk where MIKE ROWE discusses the reality of social pressure and the unjustifiable degrading of trade work in society today.[Source: YouTube, Learning from dirty jobs | Mike Rowe]
+Here is the 2008 TED talk where MIKE ROWE discusses the reality of social pressure and the unjustifiable degrading of trade work in society today.

-It's not just doctors earning six figures.
-That's the opportunity you have as an electrical contractor that many miss.
-When school brainwashes your son or daughter to ignore trades for fancy jobs where few positions are available, the infrastructure of the United States fails due to the lack of talented individuals.
+School brainwashes your child to ignore trades for fancy jobs with few open positions.
+The infrastructure of the United States will fail due to the lack of talented individuals.

 What do you think about MIKE ROWE's TED talk?
-Are you getting actively involved in maintaining technical education in High Schools?
+Are you getting involved in maintaining technical education in High Schools?
 Are you cultivating apprenticeship programs?

 Justin Hitt is the Publisher of COMMERCIAL ELECTRICAL PROFITS.
 He helps commercial electrical contractors create and keep profitable customers while transforming business relationships into profits guaranteed.